 Based on responses from this survey, as well as other data, here is a look at an estimation of the compensation that sports management executives make:

 General Manager – $1 Million to $6 Million Salary

-The general manager of a professional sports team is generally the franchise’s highest paid employee – aside from the coaches.
-GMs report directly to the owner, and they have a direct involvement in football operations and personnel.
+The general manager of a professional sports team is generally the franchise’s highest-paid employee – aside from the coaches.
+GMs report directly to the owner, and they have direct involvement in football operations and personnel.